 Pupils are required to sit the entrance exam and attend an interview at the college.
-In this interview, teaching staff will assess each child’s general intelligence and potential.
+In this interview, the teaching staff will assess each child’s general intelligence and potential.
 Students must also be able to provide a character reference from their current school.

 For further information on Northwood College’s Year 7 admissions process, please contact the Registrar on 01923 845007 or email firstname.lastname@example.org.

-How to Apply for 11 plus Entry to Northwood College
+How to Apply for 11 Plus Entry to Northwood College

 To register your daughter at Northwood College, complete this application form in the first instance.
-Parents should receive an acknowledgement of their daughter’s registration, which enables them to take the entrance test.
+Parents should receive an acknowledgment of their daughter’s registration, which enables them to take the entrance test.
 For more information about the application process, please visit the school’s website.

 How to Prepare for the Northwood College 11 plus Entrance Test